Replicable-MARL/MARLlib/docs/source/algorithm/trpo_family.rst

 .. admonition:: Quick Facts

-    - Heterogeneous-Agent Proximal Policy Optimisation (HATRPO) algorithm is based on :ref:`MATRPO`.
+    - Heterogeneous-Agent Trust Region Policy Optimisation (HATRPO) algorithm is based on :ref:`MATRPO`.
     - Agent architecture of HATRPO consists of three modules: ``policy``, ``critic``, and ``sequential updating``.
     - In HATRPO, agents have non-shared ``policy`` and shared ``critic``.
     - HATRPO is proposed to solve cooperative and collaborative tasks.